 - P.S. on our 2020 trip we noticed several crocs residing here..beware!

 Sandbank one and Water Witch Passage

-Another eight nautical miles east and Sand Bank One cay appears—alone on the reefs outer edge.
-Brown booby birds nest here along with Green Turtles, whose tracks meander over the sand next to a beach combers delight of assorted fishing buoys, and Pacific bric-a-brac.
+Another eight nautical miles east and Sand Bank One cay appears—alone on the reef outer edge.
+Brown booby birds nest here along with Green Turtles, whose tracks meander over the sand next to a beachcombers delight of assorted fishing buoys, and Pacific bric-a-brac.
 To the North, Water Witch Passage has an extraordinary deep trench running about 200 meters from the reef.
-No doubt, it acts like an underground river funnelling through huge amounts of tidal flow and is probably why, when diving along the excellent reefs edge, the current is less than expected.
+No doubt, it acts like an underground river funnelling through huge amounts of tidal flow and is probably why, when diving along the edge of the excellent reef, the current is less than expected.

 Diving inside the passage over a sand bottom is also superb.
-Little coral heads pop up from the sand every 20 meters or so, and the macro life on these is excellent: little Pipefish, Hawkish, Saddled Puffers everywhere, flat worms, nudibranchs and occasional crayfish.
-Many bigger visitors may drop by as well: schools of sweet lip, trevallies, barracudas, grey sharks, and the odd GT.
+Little coral heads pop up from the sand every 20 meters or so, and the macro life on these is excellent: little Pipefish, Hawkish, Saddled Puffers everywhere, flatworms, nudibranchs, and occasional crayfish.
+Many bigger visitors may drop by as well: schools of sweetlips, trevallies, barracudas, grey sharks, and the odd GT.

 To view info and images of the other areas around the Howick group click here.